* Iraqi oil exports unaffected as govt tightens security

 * Iran, world powers to meet in Vienna for nuclear talks

-* UK to re-open embassy in Iran
+* Britain to reopen Iran embassy in diplomatic breakthrough

 * Iraq's main refinery shuts down

-Still, Iraq's oil growth targets look increasingly at risk, the International Energy Agency said, highlighting the threat to supplies from political instability and violence.
+Iraq's oil growth targets look increasingly at risk, the International Energy Agency said, highlighting the threat to supplies from political instability and violence.

 A successful outcome could see additional Iranian crude exported to global markets if sanctions are eased, although no such move is expected imminently.

 (Additional reporting by Simon Falush in London and Jacob Gronholt-Pederson in Singapore; editing by Jason Neely and Keiron Henderson, Jessica Resnick-Ault, Peter Galloway and Andrew Hay)